 Uniform Resource Name (URN) Registry

-The URN namespace supports the assignment of unique, global, persistent names to resources of various kinds by MACE and its delegates.
+The URN namespace supports the assignment of unique, global, persistent names to resources of various kinds.
 The Namespace Identifier (NID) of the namespace is "urn:mace".

-NOTE: As of 2015, MACE encourages the use of URLs in preference to URNs.
+NOTE: As of 2015, Internet2 encourages the use of URLs in preference to URNs.
 See FAQ for more information.

 View current registries in the Registries tab.